 Yoga is such a great activity for creating balance as it fuses exercise with mindfulness, giving you the time to work on a healthy, high-functioning body, as well as giving you the peace and quiet you need for a healthy, happy mind.
 Yoga itself is all about balance, in every sense of the word!

 Create a space at home in which you can burn some relaxing or revitalising essential oils (lavender oil is my favourite for its tension and pain relieving qualities) and do some yoga poses each morning.
-A yoga mat is great to ensure you have a proper surface to move on, and make sure you have some comfortable, breathable clothes to work in.
+BOODY Bamboo have such comfortable breathable clothes like these full length tights you'll be eager to get started every morning.